initstring/evil-ssdp/CONTRIBUTING.md

 I may redirect commits to the dev branch for some burning in before pushing to master.
 If there is any type of credit of special handling you'd like with your contribution, please let me know and I will do my best to oblige.

+Some info on contributing code:
+    - Python 3, without maintaining backwards support for Python 2
+    - Run through pylint for best-effort PEP8

 Thanks for reading!